Countess Sophie of Merenberg

-Countess Sophie Nikolaievna of Merenberg, Countess de Torby (1 June 1868 – 14 September 1927), was the elder daughter of Prince Nikolaus Wilhelm of Nassau and his morganatic wife, Natalia Alexandrovna Pushkina (who had been granted the title of Countess of Merenberg).
+Countess Sophie Nikolaievna of Merenberg, Countess de Torby (1 June 1868 – 14 September 1927), was the elder daughter of Prince Nikolaus Wilhelm of Nassau and his morganatic Russian wife, Natalia Alexandrovna Pushkina (who had been granted the title of Countess of Merenberg).

 Early life

-She was born at Geneva, Switzerland, the first child of Prince Nikolaus Wilhelm of Nassau and Russian noblewoman Natalia Alexandrovna Pushkina.
+She was born at Geneva, Switzerland, the first child of Prince Nikolaus Wilhelm of Nassau-Weilburg and Russian noblewoman Natalia Alexandrovna Pushkina.
 As the marriage of her parents was considered morganatic, she was ineligible to bear her father's title or rank.
 Her paternal grandparents were William, Duke of Nassau and Princess Pauline of Württemberg.
-Her maternal grandparents were Alexander Pushkin, the renowned Russian poet, and his wife, Natalia Pushkina.
+Her maternal grandparents were Alexander Pushkin, the renowned Russian poet, and his wife, Natalia Goncharova.

 Her brother, Count Georg Nikolaus von Merenberg (Wiesbaden, 13 February 1871 – Wiesbaden, 31 May 1948); married firstly on 12 May 1895 in Nice, Princess Olga Alexandrovna Yurievskaya (St. Petersburg, 8 November 1873 – Wiesbaden, 10 August 1925), daughter of Alexander II of Russia and his morganatic second wife, Princess Ekaterina Mikhailovna Dolgorukova.
 Sophie would go on to marry the Tsar's cousin, Grand Duke Michael Mikhailovich of Russia.

 Marriage and children

-She married morganatically, on 26 February 1891, Grand Duke Michael Mikhailovich of Russia, grandson of Nicholas I of Russia, in secret at Sanremo, Italy.
+She married morganatically (for him), on 26 February 1891, Grand Duke Michael Mikhailovich of Russia, grandson of Nicholas I of Russia, in secret at Sanremo, Italy.
 Michael and Sophie were related, as her father Prince Nikolaus was Grand Duke's third cousin.
 They had met in Nice and instantly fell in love.
 When his mother heard of the secret marriage to a bride of unequal status, she collapsed and fell ill, then subsequently died of a heart attack in Kharkov.
 He was blamed for her death and was forbidden to attend the funeral.
 Grand Duke Michael was denied his military rank and was sent into exile.

 Sophia was created Countess de Torby in 1891 by her uncle, Adolphe, Grand Duke of Luxembourg.
 The title was extended to all three of her children.

 They had two daughters and one son: